jakeburden/gitignore/readme.markdown

 Why?
 ----

-Let progammers to a mundane task enough times and they will find a way to automate it.
+Let progammers do a mundane task enough times and they will find a way to automate it.